DLC86/NAM-Oversampler/README.md

 The noise gate trigger now works before the input gain control is applied.
 The input gain is applied after the gate trigger stage and before the NAM model.

 This keeps the gate behavior less affected by input gain changes while preserving the post-NAM gate gain stage.

+## Tuner

+No amount of oversampling will make you sound better if you're out of tune, use it!